Man overboard procedure mob and mayday emergency water abandon ship procedures.

 - If possible, throw the life buoy assembly upwind of the casualty so that it drifts towards him.

-- The skipper decides on a recovery procedure, and quickly briefs the crew.
+- The skipper decides on a man overboard rescue procedure, and quickly briefs the crew.

 - During the rescue, a spare crew should be delegated to issue a Securite’ call on Channel 16 on the VHF radio and activate the MoB position function on the GPS unit.